 Extinction = E(B-V) from Schlegel (1998).

-Instrument_Filter = Mean magnitude for all detections in the match, grouped by instrument (A = ACS, W2 = WFPC2, W3 = WFC3) and filter combination.
+Instrument_Filter = Median magnitude for all detections in the match, grouped by instrument (A = ACS, W2 = WFPC2, W3 = WFC3) and filter combination.
 The order is from short to long wavelengths.
 The values are in the ABmag system.
 The default is to provide MagAper2 values (i.e.,aperture photometry using the large aperture - see CI description above), but you can also request MagAuto (using the Source Extractor algorithm) values if you are more interested in extended sources.
+Note that in version 2 this was the mean magnitude instead of the median magnitude.
+The median is less susceptible to outliers.

 Instrument_Filter_N = Number of measurements that went into the determination of mean magnitude for this Instrument_Filter combination.